COMaP was free. Why do I have to pay a subscription fee now? (Registration Fee Suspended in 2019 - COMaP is currently

 COMaP is updated periodically as data and funding allow.
 Typically, it is updated once or twice a year.
 Any data updates will be announced on the site, but it is up to the user to download the most recent datasets.

 Can I share the data with others outside my agency?

 No. All interested parties need to subscribe and should be referred to the COMaP website.

 Can I share the data with others inside my agency?

 Yes.
 Your subscription fee covers all employees at your organization.
 Once your organization has paid in full, any employee can register on the website to access COMaP online.
 You can also share spatial downloads with co-workers.

 How do I cite COMaP data in my work?

 COMaP users are required to provide acknowledgement for COMaP data where appropriate.
 The correct citation for COMaP is as follows:

 Colorado Natural Heritage Program and the Geospatial Centroid.
 YYYY.
-The Colorado Ownership and Protection Map (COMaP), vYYYYMMDD.
+The Colorado Ownership, Management and Protection Map (COMaP), vYYYYMMDD.
 Colorado State University, Ft.
-Collins, CO.
-Accessed via the internet at https://comap.cnhp.colostate.edu
+Collins, CO. https://comap.cnhp.colostate.edu